-C1 is a threshold Čerenkov detector installed as part of the front forward spectrometer downstream of the H1 time of flight hodoscope.
+C1: C1 is a threshold Cherenkov detector installed as part of the front FS downstream of the H1 TOF hodoscope.
 It extends the particle identification obtained by H1.
 The detector has the pion threshold set at 2.6 GeV/c and it can discriminate between pions and kaons up to the kaon threshold at 9.3 GeV/c.
-It is not possible to discriminate between kaons and protons unambiguously between the limit of time-of-flight discrimination (4 σ cut) at 5.7 GeV/c and the kaon threshold of 9.3 GeV/c.
+It is not possible to discriminate between kaons and protons unambiguously between the limit of TOF discrimination $(4\sigma \text{ cut})$ at 5.7 GeV/c and the kaon threshold of 9.3 GeV/c.

-The Čerenkov detector design was kept as simple as possible.
-The radiator volume is 75 cm long, 50 cm wide and 40 cm tall and is filled with C4F10 gas at atmospheric pressure. Čerenkov light produced by charged particles with momenta above threshold is reflected from two flat mirrors onto two photon detector planes above and below the radiator volume (see the schematic in Figure 16).
-The photon detectors are closely packed arrays of 2" diameter photomultiplier (Hamamatsu H1161) arranged in two rows of 8 phototubes each.
+The Cherenkov detector design was kept as simple as possible.
+The radiator volume is 75 cm long, 50 cm wide and 40 cm tall and is filled with $C_4F{10}$ gas at atmospheric pressure.
+Cherenkov light produced by charged particles with momenta above threshold is reflected from two flat mirrors onto two photon detector planes above and below the radiator volume (see the schematic in Fig. 16).
+The photon detectors are closely packed arrays of 2" diameter photomultipliers (Hamamatsu H1161) arranged in two rows of eight phototubes each.
 Light reflected by the flat mirrors is funneled into the active area of the PMTs by a set of glass mirrors arranged in the shape of a truncated pyramid.
-Figure 17 shows this array of collimating mirrors seen from the entrance window of the detector as reflected in the two large mirrors.
-The number of photo-multipliers defines the segmentation to first order.
-The cone of light that reaches the photon detector plane has a radius of ~6 cm and will shine on several cells.
+Fig. 17 shows this array of collimating mirrors seen from the entrance window of the detector as reflected in the two large mirrors.
+The number of photomultipliers defines the segmentation to first order.
+The cone of light that reaches the photon detector plane has a radius of $\sim 6 \text{ cm}$ and will shine on several cells.
 Tracking of the charged particles is necessary to extract the necessary particle identification information.